 More information coming soon!

-This session will compare the various green electricity offers, highlighting their benefits and the issues around which buyers should be made aware.
-It will also explore the use of Contracts for Difference arrangements to support new renewable energy projects, along with a discussion of procurement arrangements.
+This session compared the various green electricity offers, highlighting their benefits and the issues around which buyers should be made aware.
+It also explored the use of Contracts for Difference arrangements to support new renewable energy projects, along with a discussion of procurement arrangements.

 You want to learn more about energy communities, regional storage mechanisms or the cooperational work within a region to foster the renewable energy transition?
 Then let us inspire you!

 From 28-30 April over 40 RegEnergy partners and interested parties met online - instead of in Yverdon-les-Bains (Switzerland) as planned - to discuss the management of microgrids, the role of local energy communities as well as the RED II and many more.

 The first Interreg North-West Europe (NWE) impact event focused on the results achieved by the NWE projects funded so far, and how to further support their uptake and impact.